czhang-fm/dafny-for-consensus/README.md

-# Dafny models for consensus protocol
+# Dafny models for consensus protocols
 ## Introduction
 This repository is planned to be a store for a number of Dafny models.
 A purpose of this repostory is to be the home of a few example models for the COSC437 "_verification of security protocols_" lectured at the university of Canterbury.
 This also serves a initial feasibility study for verification of larger scaled and more complex protocols, such as those currently adopted in the Blockchain communities (Tendermint, Algorand, and Ethereum-SSF, to name a few).